Maintenance and Safety of Hybrid and Plug-In Electric Vehicles

 Emergency Response and Training

 Emergency response for electric drive vehicles is not significantly different from conventional vehicles.
-Electric drive vehicles are designed with cutoff switches to isolate the battery and disable the electric system, and all high-voltage power lines are colored orange.
+Electric drive vehicles are designed with cutoff switches to isolate the battery and disable the electric system, and all high-voltage power lines are clearly desginated by being colored orange.

 Manufacturers publish emergency response guides for their vehicles and offer training for emergency responders.
 The National Fire Protection Association has training and information resources available at evsafetytraining.org.
 Find a list of education and training programs with contact information in Electric Vehicle Workforce Education & First-Responder Training Programs.